clement-moulin-frier/vivarium/README.md

 ### Interact with it from a jupyter notebook 📓

 You can also choose to control the simulator programmatically in Jupyter Notebook.
 We first recommend you to do the first tutorials listed below.
 Then you can select a notebook in the [sessions](notebooks/sessions/) directory and start playing with it !
+If you choose to do so, you don't need to start the server and the interface manually.
+Instead, you can start and stop them with a custom command you can find in the notebooks.

 ## 📚 Tutorials